stakater/Playbook/content/stacks/monitoring.md

 ```

 Metrics-server is a cluster level component that uses Summary API to scrape metrics from all nodes & pods served by kubelet.
-It allows us to query resource metrics using kubectl right from the command line.
+It allows us to query resource metrics using kubectl utility.

-It is a cluster level component which periodically scrapes metrics from all Kubernetes nodes served by Kubelet through Summary API

 ## Storage Details